wkumari/draft-wkumari-dnsop-alt-tld/README.md

    These rules are intended to limit how far unintentional queries (i.e. those not intended for the global DNS) flow.

-   Groups wishing to create alternate namespaces SHOULD create their alternate namespace under a label that names their namespace, and under the ALT label.
+   Groups wishing to create new alternate namespaces SHOULD create their alternate namespace under a label that names their namespace, and under the ALT label.
 They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
-They SHOULD consult the TBD registry to see if anyone has published that they are already using this string, and if so, would be wise to choose another string or risk the possibility of collisions with some other application.
-As there is no requirement to register the use of a label in the ALT namespace, uniqueness is not guaranteed.

-   Currently deployed projects and protocols that are using pseudo-TLDs are encouraged but not required to move under the ALT TLD.
+   Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the ALT TLD, but this is not a requirement.
    Rather, the ALT TLD is being reserved so that future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

    A number of names other than .ALT were considered and discarded.
 In